 Furthermore, this is a slow time for high end sales in ski towns so any sales data is a bit skewed due to the limited quantity.
 The prime season starts in June so we will see data in the next 90 days or so.
 I suspect that if the market does not stabilize quickly, we will see a sharp pullback in new purchases in these markets at the high end.
 Note, lower priced properties in each of these markets will continue to fly off the shelf as interest rates drop and supply is nonexistent.
 This is not the number to focus on; you will need to focus on sales above around 4 million depending on the market to get a sense of what is happening at the upper price points

 There is considerable uncertainty as to how bad coronavirus will impact consumer spending and ultimately businesses.
 The markets are running high on fear with huge flights to safe assets like treasuries.
 The million-dollar question that we are unable to answer is how long before the markets get direction on the true economic impacts.

 If the markets and consumers stabilize in the next 30 to 60 days, the long-term impacts on the economy should wash out over the next year.
 The key indicator to watch is what happens in June to high end sales in Colorado ski town markets like Vail, Telluride, Aspen, and Steamboat.
-How ultra-high end consumers react will give us an accurate prediction of the remainder of the year and confirm if the virus is a blip or a long term economic blow.
+How ultra-high end consumers react will give us an accurate prediction of the remainder of the year and confirm if the virus is a blip or results in a long term recession.